Promoting Your Book

 Typical Publishing Costs

 Just look at the typical budget for a self-published book project.
-Certainly, some authors just throw the thing together and publish on Amazon, but those books give all self-published authors a bad name and generally don’t sell many copies.
+Certainly, some authors just throw the thing together and publish it on Amazon, but those books give all self-published authors a bad name and generally don’t sell many copies.
 The serious authors recognize the need to spend some money, and at a minimum, it looks like this:

-* Professional Editing: $2000
+- Professional Editing: $2000

-* Professional Books Cover: $500
+- Professional Books Cover: $500

 While some may try and cut corners—you know, a girlfriend’s mother studied English literature in junior college, which makes her a qualified editor—most self-published books benefit greatly from proofreading and editing.
-To grab the reader, a professional book cover is a must, and an ISBN number from Bowker provides a variety of important benefits.
+To grab the reader, a professional book cover is a must, and an ISBN from Bowker provides a variety of important benefits.

 Book Promotion Costs